-In 1835 a number of tribes grouped together to form the United Tribes of New Zealand – Te Whakaminenga o Nu Tirene.
+In 1835 a number of tribes grouped together to form the United Tribes of New Zealand – Te Wakaminenga o Nu Tirene.
 They signed a Declaration of Independence.
 This confederation was referred to in the Treaty of Waitangi.

 As tribes came under pressure to sell land, and later were at war with the government over land, other political pan-tribal groups formed, including the Kīngitanga (the King Movement), and Te Kotahitanga (unity).